If you're like many tired parents, you might be tempted to try any number of things, in the hope of finding the parenting Holy Grail: more sleep!

 You may have heard about use of gripe water as a way to try to reduce wind in a baby.
 While some parents may believe it is helpful, there is no scientific evidence to support its use.

-You might not be aware, but gripe water contains about 4% alcohol.
+You might not be aware, but in Australia, some brands of gripe water have been known to contain alcohol.
 It is possible that any perceived benefits of it may be partly due to the sleep-inducing properties of alcohol.
+Always check the label before buying any products for your family.

 If something given to a baby for non-medical reasons happens to unnaturally induce sleep, this could potentially cause harm.
 For example, sleeping longer/deeper may increase a baby’s risk of SIDS.